The Sermon on the Mount

 This extended message also includes instructions on how we should perform good works, how we should pray and fast, and what should be our attitude toward material possessions (Matthew 6:1 - 34).
 We are admonished to be persistent in our requests before God (Matthew 7:7 - 12), told how to tell if someone is a false prophet (Matthew 7:15 - 20, Luke 6:43 - 45), and warned that merely professing belief in Jesus is not enough to receive eternal life.

-The ultimate purpose of the Sermon on the Mount is to give mankind the foundation needed to reach the following goal stated by Jesus.
+The ultimate purpose of the Sermon on the Mount is to give mankind the foundation needed to build holy righteous character.
+Without such character nothing else matters!

 Therefore, you shall be perfect, even as your Father Who is in heaven is perfect (Matthew 5:48).